clewisdavis/The-Joy-of-React/module-6-full-stack/03-notes-intro-next.md

 📔 Starting with an error - When you first run this project, you will get an error about useState only working in the Client Components.
 This is expected.
 Your mission is to fix the error.

 ➡️ Forked Repo, [Next 13 + Bright](https://github.com/clewisdavis/next-13-bright)

+Solution Notes:

+- A pattern here, where our 'client component' is given some sort of react element as 'children' and that react element is the 'server component'.